NovaGaia/strapi-plugin-generic-publisher/README.md

 > View on [Strapi Marketplace](https://market.strapi.io/plugins/@novagaia-nova-publisher)

-Ce plugin fait plusieurs choses :
+This plugin does several things:

-1. Publication flexible, une URL, en POST ou GET, avec ou sans headers ;
+1. Flexible publishing, a URL, in POST or GET, with or without headers ;
-2. Permet de publier sur plusieurs instances (Prod, Preview, etc.) ;
+2. Allows you to publish to multiple instances (Prod, Preview, etc.);
-3. Ajoute un composant de publication pour surcharger la gestion des états de Strapi, utile avec le CRON notamment (pas d'obligation d'utilisation) ;
+3. Adds a publishing component to override Strapi's state management, useful with CRON in particular (no obligation to use);
-4. Active un cron qui mettra à jour les instances actives et nécessitant un rebuild chaque jour à 1h du matin (pas d'obligation d'utilisation).
+4. Activate a cron that will update the active instances that need to be rebuilt every day at 1am (no obligation to use).

 ## 1. Installation